-With housing prices in many cities on the rise, limited space is a common issue for numerous households.
+With housing prices on the rise in many places, limited space is a common challenge for many households.
 If you're struggling to find enough room to feel comfortable, a fold-out bed with a futon mattress could be an excellent fix.
 Offering clever design and space-saving solutions, futons can be just as useful as regular mattresses.

 Futons, while considerably thinner than a normal mattress, can offer significant back support, keeping the spine in alignment, and even reduce aches and pain for many users.

 We'll discuss below some of the best options to help save your back, and save on space.